TheInvisibleFoe/PH4103-term-project/report/note/experiment.typ

 #figure(
   image("assets/TheBermudaBandwith_theta.png", width:70%),
   caption: "Voltage vs Frequency plot showing the dip."

 )

+At higher frequencies, above 10 kHz, the resistances blow up.
+This is likely due to the skin effect on conductors.
+As frequency increases, the alternating current creates a magnetic field that induces eddy currents within the conductor.
+These eddy currents are stronger near the center of the conductor and thus allow currents only on the surface of the conductor.
+This effectively reduces the cross-sectional area available for current flow, leading to an increase in resistance.

 == Sources of Error
 The main sources of error in this experiment have been listed above in the theory section.
 Some other sources of error for this experiment are: